prakulgupta/vaccinemessenger/README.md

-# Vaccine Messenger
+# Covid-19 Vaccine Availability Messenger

-This is a prototype project of how to get Vaccine Notification in Telegram when any slot is available in a particular district of a city.
+This is a prototype project of how to get Vaccine Notification in Telegram when any slot is available in a particular district of your city in India.

 ## Description
 This is a c# console application.
 It uses multitasking concept to trigger APIs parallelly and at different time intervals as per need.
 It uses Co-WIN public APIs to get information about vaccine availability.
 And sends the notification to user using Telegram Bot.